stephencorwin/valheim-mods/README.md

 ## Creating a new mod pack
 🔸Run `create.bat`
+🔸You will need to choose a unique name.
+Type `y` if you want this mod pack to always include any `./packs/common` mods as well.
-🔸Copy any desired configs and plugins into the new pack folder.
+🔸Copy any desired configs and plugins into the new `./packs/[NAME]` folder.

 ## Disclaimer
 > *I make no garauntees about the integrity of these mods.
 Everything seems to work fine for us, but use these mod packs and installers at your own risk.*